Dashlane/redux-cursor/README.md

 ### Actions and reducers

-The general form of an action is a string name that only needs to be global across all actions of this specific reducer, and then a reducer function:
+The general form of an action is a string name that only needs to be unique across all actions of this specific reducer, and then a reducer function:

 ```js
 myAppReducer.action('action-name', function(options) {